DartForce22/df_dropdown/README.md

 # Usage

+### Note
+- Setting `dropdownType` to `DropdownType.overlay` displays the dropdown options on top of the existing widgets, without repositioning them.
+- By default, `dropdownType` is set to `DropdownType.expandable`, which expands the dropdown by shifting the widgets below it to make space for the options.

 ## 1. Simple Dropdown
   This provides a basic dropdown menu with customizable styles such as rounded borders, border color, and more.